egoroof/blowfish/README.md

 ## Usage

 All input data including key, iv, plaintext and ciphertext should be a string or ArrayBuffer / Buffer.
-Strings supports all unicode including emoji.
+Strings supports all unicode including emoji ✨.

 ### Example